 A tiny two-story artisan coffee shop, Single Origin is a paradise for coffee snobs.
 The selection of beans (that you can also take home) is quite extensive and includes coffee from Africa and South America.
 Ask the barista to guide you through the flavors and tones to choose your perfect beans.
 Ask about the Roaster Series, a collaboration project with different coffee shops around the world.
 Every chapter of the series brings a new original blend.

-Single Origin’s specialty is pour over coffee.
-Although similar to drip coffee, pour over technique makes your drink taste even richer.
+Single Origin’s specialty is pour-over coffee.
+Although similar to drip coffee, the pour-over technique makes your drink taste even richer.
 This is achieved by controlling temperature stability and pouring consistency.
 Basically, the quality of pour-over coffee is directly proportional to barista skills.
 Luckily, Single Origin’s baristas have nailed that technique.
 The house blend that they use is Brazilian and Guatemalan beans.
 The brewing takes some time, but hey, this is not a fast coffee chain.
 These guys know an aromatic masterpiece needs time and precision.

 One of the greatest features of Terra is its location.
-Surrounded by UNESCO heritage sites, this coffee shop makes for a nice pit stop.
-The house blend is a mix of Indonesian, Brazilian and Colombian beans.
+Surrounded by UNESCO heritage sites, this coffee shop makes for a nice pit stop if you’re exploring Macau.
+The house blend is a mix of Indonesian, Brazilian, and Colombian beans.
 What a combination!
 The blend roast is somewhere between medium and strong.
 If you need some extra energy, ask the barista to make your coffee stronger for an extra MOP $15.
-For latte lovers, they have a big selection, including Baileys latte.
-As for milk options, they offer regular, almond and soy.
+For latte lovers, they have a big selection, including Bailey’s latte.
+As for milk options, they offer regular, almond, and soy.
 Looking for something refreshing?
 Give Terra’s fake lager a try too!
 It’s an unusual, but interesting mix of espresso and tonic water.